denis-stepanov/advent/README.md

 AdVent prints every second a character reflecting recognition progress.
 Meaning of characters:

 * `.` - no signal (usually when there's silence or no input connected at all)
-* `:` - signal but no match
+* `:` - a signal but no match
-* `o` - weak match
+* `o` - a weak match
-* `O` - strong match, also called a "hit".
+* `O` - a strong match, also called a "hit".
 When a hit happens, AdVent prints hit details and may take some action on a TV

 To exit, press `q`.
 Exiting via `Ctrl-C` might not always work; you might want to try harder with `Ctrl-\`.